weareyipyip/backend-assessment/README.md

 ## Assignment

-Your assignment, should you choose to accept it, is to create a set of RESTful endpoints in a small JSON API for managing the metadata of a music collection.
+Your assignment, should you choose to accept it, is to create a set of RESTful endpoints in a small JSON API for managing the metadata of a music collection, using [Elixir](https://hexdocs.pm/elixir/Kernel.html) and [Phoenix](https://hexdocs.pm/phoenix/overview.html).
 The underlying data should be stored in Postgres.
 The following endpoints should be created at least:

 - GET `/api/albums` - list of albums
 - POST `/api/albums` - add a new album